-A simple, easy recipe for homemade sourdough Irish soda bread made with tangy sourdough discard.
-Slightly sweet with a hint of butter!
+A simple, easy, step-by-step recipe for homemade sourdough Irish soda bread with tangy sourdough discard (no instant yeast).
+The taste is slightly sweet with a hint of butter.

 - Irish Soda bread is easier to cut into thick wedges, rather than slices- it’s too crumbly.
 Use a large serrated knife.